-Thanksgiving is quickly approaching, which means family-filled moments sharing a meal around the dinner table.
-While this food-centered holiday creates an opportunity to prepare family recipes or highlight seasonal vegetables, it can often lead to overconsumption.
-While excess eating every once in a while is nothing to frown upon, it often increases during Thanksgiving and persists through the holiday season.
+Thanksgiving is quickly approaching, which means navigating this year’s changes while trying to maintain family filled moments around the dinner table.
+Because your whole family might not be able to get together, it’s especially important to enjoy Thanksgiving traditions this year.
+However, this food-centered holiday can often lead to unhealthy eating.
+Although excess eating every once in a while is nothing to frown upon, it often increases during Thanksgiving and persists through the holiday season.
 We want to provide dietitian-driven advice on how to help your child combat overeating and how to create a balanced plate for you and your kids this Thanksgiving.

 Once the turkey is stuffed and the table is set, it’s time to give thanks for all that you have, fill your plate and dig in.
 Here are some important tips for creating healthy, balanced plates this holiday season.